raymondrob311/osticket-prereqs/README.md

 </p>
 <p>
 Part 1 (Create Virtual Machine in Azure)
-Create a Resource Group
+-Create a Resource Group
-Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs When you are creating the VM, let it create a new Virtual Network (Vnet)
+-Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs -When you are creating the VM, let it create a new Virtual Network (Vnet)

 </p>
 <br />